Career Definition for a State Corrections Worker

 Economic and Employment Outlook

-According to data from the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the number of positions in corrections is expected to grow 4% from 2014-2024.
-The median annual earnings of corrections workers and jailers in May 2015 were $40,530, per the BLS.
+According to data from the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the number of positions in corrections is expected to decrease 8% from 2016-2026.
+The median annual earnings of corrections workers and jailers in May 2017 was $43,540, per the BLS.
 Because state facilities have had to cut costs in recent years, the demand for correctional workers has correspondingly decreased.

 Find schools that offer these popular programs